HsiangHung/Machine_Learning_Note/Statistics/evaluate_sample_size/README.md

 ### 2.1 What is power?

-    Power is the probability given Ho is false, we reject Ho.
+    Power is the probability given null hypothesis **Ho** is false, we reject Ho.

-Given the null hypothesis Ho and alternative hypothesis Ha, if these distributions have less overlap, the testing is more significant, and power is higher.
+Given the null hypothesis **Ho** and alternative hypothesis **Ha**, if these distributions have less overlap, the testing is more significant, and power is higher.

 ![](images/explanation_power.png)